mavdol/npc-neural-affect-matrix/README.md

 #### `get_npc_memory`

-**Description**: Exports all memory data for an NPC in JSON format.
+Exports all memory data for an NPC in JSON format.
 This is essential for save/load systems and debugging emotional state.

 ```c
 ApiResult* get_npc_memory(const char* npc_id);